 Holy Family statue

 On the left near the sanctuary are the beautiful statues of the Holy Family (Mary, Joseph, baby Jesus) brought over from our previous church.
+The new votive candle for the Holy Family was installed in 2018.

 This Paper Mache crucifix hung on the altar in the first Catholic Church in New Bremen between 1872-1893.